pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 ### Documentation

-If a PR changes how users build, test, interact with, or release code, check to see that it also updates associated documentation, including READMEs, and any generated reference docs.
-If the PR deletes or deprecates code, consider whether the documentation should also be deleted.
-If documentation is missing, ask for it.
+If a PR changes how users build, test, interact with, or release code, the reviewer are supposed to check whether it also updates related documentation, such as READMEs, and any generated reference docs.

+If a PR deletes or deprecates code, it should consider whether the documentation should also be deleted.

+If documentation is missing, the reviewer should ask for it.

-Error Handling
+#### Error Handling

 Be careful with error or exception handling.
 This is one of the most common places for bugs.

-Does the test cover the error code path?
-Does a panic make the whole process exit for server services?
-Does the code handle the resource releasing properly?
-Especially for Go programs involving concurrent goroutines, is there a goroutine leak or memory leak after the error?
+* Does the test cover the error code path?
+* Does a panic make the whole process exit for server services?
+* Does the code handle the resource releasing properly?
+* Especially, for code including concurrent goroutines, is there a goroutine leak or memory leak after the error?

-Sometimes it is difficult for a real program to run to the error code path, and even more difficult to reproduce and debug if it really happens.
+Sometimes it is difficult for a real program to run into the error code path, and even more difficult to reproduce and debug if it really happens.
 Then it is necessary to mock the error code path.
-Tools like failpoint are available for that purpose.
+Tools like [failpoint](https://github.com/pingcap/failpoint) are available for that purpose.

 ### Performance

 Does the PR impose any performance impact?
 Sometimes a minor change on the hot path that seems unrelated may still affect performance.
 Is the algorithm in the PR suitable for that case?

-## 3. How to write code review comments
+## How to write code review comments

 ### Be respectful to the reviewees

-Good reviewers are empathetic.
-Your code will always need to be reviewed.
-And you’ll always need to review your coworkers’ code.
-When you approach reviews as a learning process, everyone wins.
+Good reviewers are compassionate.
+Your code always need to be reviewed.
+And also you always need to review other contributors' code.
+Regard reviews as a learning process, and everyone wins.

 ### Ask questions rather than make statements